The Private Afternoons of Pamela Mann

+Filmed in Manhattan, the film was released in New York City on December 26, 1974, and was nationally distributed in 1975.
+The film has been inducted into the X-Rated Critics Organization Hall of Fame.
 Porn film star Bill Margold, who went on to be the director of the Free Speech Coalition, has written that "The Private Afternoons of Pamela Mann signals an end to the all-balling, no purpose, disposable mastur-movies that go into one orifice and out another.”
-Filmed in Manhattan, the movie was released in New York City on December 26, 1974 and was nationally distributed in 1975.
-The film has been inducted into the XRCO Hall of Fame.